 Media giants Disney and Netflix have both proven to be extremely successful companies over the years, and each landed a spot on the Forbes list of the world's most valuable brands in 2018.
-Now the two are in a battle to win over the world's binge-watchers, as Disney recently announced the November debut of its streaming platform, Disney+.
+Now the two are in a battle to win over the world's binge-watchers, as Disney recently announced the latest iteration of its streaming platform, Disney+.

 While Netflix would have made you more money, any individual stock can over- or underperform and past returns do not predict future results.
-After Disney's announcement, in fact, Netflix shares fell 4.5%.
-(The company reported quarterly earnings per share and revenue last week that beat estimates, though, and the stock is up more than 34% year to date.)
+In July, Netflix shares fell more than 10% after the company said in its second-quarter earnings report that it lost more than 100,000 subscribers in the U.S., as opposed to its projected 300,000 gain.

-Disney+ will start at $6.99 a month, or $69.99 a year, and allow users to stream much-loved material from its archives as well as original content hooked to the Pixar, Marvel and "Star Wars" universes.
-It will be cheaper than Netflix, which recently raised its prices to $12.99 per month for its standard plan.
+If you don't want the bundle offer, the stand-alone Disney+ also launches in mid-November.
+It will cost $6.99 a month, or $69.99 a year, and allow users to stream much-loved material from its archives as well as original content hooked to the Pixar, Marvel and "Star Wars" universes.
+This is a cheaper option than both the Disney+ bundle and the Netflix standard plan, which each cost $12.99 per month.

-Disney's chairman and chief executive officer, Bob Iger, told CNBC that he was "optimistic" about the streaming service "because of the content, the user interface and the price."
+Bob Iger, Disney's chairman and chief executive officer, told CNBC in April that he was "optimistic" about the streaming service "because of the content, the user interface and the price."

-Jim Cramer, host of CNBC's "Mad Money," said he was excited about Disney based on Disney+.
+Jim Cramer, host of CNBC's "Mad Money," is also excited about Disney based on Disney+.
 "It's a reasonable price.
 You have an unbelievable library.
 We have all bought these," he said.
 "I've bought every single property of Disney.
 [For] my kids, it just was kind of a rite of passage."

 Not everyone is sold on Disney's plan, though.
-Some analysts believe that the company's goals are too lofty and that it will be difficult for its streaming service to disrupt major players like Amazon, Apple and, most notably, Netflix.
+When the company first announced the Disney+ platform in April, some analysts said that Disney's goals are too lofty and that it will be difficult for its streaming service to disrupt major players like Amazon, Apple and, most notably, Netflix.

-Netflix had more than 148 million total subscribers as of February, and some analysts predict that number will grow to 335 million by 2028.
-By comparison, Disney+, which will officially start streaming in mid-November, expects to reach 60 million to 90 million subscribers by 2024.
+Netflix has more than 151 million total subscribers as of this month, and some analysts predict that number will grow to 335 million by 2028.
+By comparison, Disney+ expects to reach 60 million to 90 million subscribers by 2024.

-If you're looking to get into investing, seasoned investors like Warren Buffett suggest you start with index funds, which hold every stock in an index, meaning they're automatically diversified and tend to be low cost.
+If you want to get into the market, seasoned investors such as Warren Buffett suggest you start with index funds, which hold every stock in an index, so they're automatically diversified and tend to be low cost.
 Plus, because they fluctuate with the market, they're typically less risky than picking individual stocks.

 Here's a snapshot of how the markets look now.